Guits32/notes/Informatique/kuberntes/Networking.md

 As an overview:
 - CNI plugin is responsible of managing the inside kube network.
 It is responsible to allow IP (by working with  the IP Adress Management - IPAM) to each container.
 It is also responsible of deleting IP allocation of dead/stopped containers.
-- kube-proxy is responsible to map static IP to
+- kube-proxy is responsible to map static IP to ephemeral pods IPs.
+It's able to make these static IPs available out of the private CNI network.